Skip to main content

 “They give generously of their time and energy to make their communities thrive and are excellent advocates for agriculture.”

-Perth-Wellington MP John Nater and MPP Matthew Rae were set to recognize the Schills for winning the award during a Jan.
+Perth-Wellington MP John Nater and MPP Matthew Rae presented federal and provincial certificates to the Schills in recognition of their win during a Jan.
 13 Mapleton council meeting.

 Before receiving the national recognition, the Schills won first place in Ontario’s Outstanding Young Farmers program.